CHAMPION LANCER

 Key Takeaways:

-• The Champion Lancer was introduced as the least expensive twin-engine aircraft in the U.S., designed for simplicity, easy maintenance, and low operational costs.
+• The Champion Lancer was designed as the least expensive twin-engine aircraft, prioritizing simplicity, low operational costs, and the ability to operate from unimproved landing strips.

 See a mistake?
 Contact us.